acmsigsoft/open-science-policies/sigsoft-open-science-policies.md

 #### Instructions

 We recommend each venue to have a role for open science (e.g., the open science chair or a program committee chair) to be responsible for the policies.
 The responsible person should act as a bridge between persons with editorial roles (e.g., program committee chairs, associate editors) and authors of papers.
 The responsible person should take care of uploading the policies to the venue website and network with the venue organization for the useful application of the policies.
-Examples include: ensure proper visibility of the policies in Call for Papers; collaborate with research track chairs and artifact evaluation chairs to maximize openness and avoiding to reinvent the wheel; ensure that program committee members are informed about the policies; answer questions of authors and reviewers.
+Examples include: ensure proper visibility of the policies in Call for Papers; collaborate with research track chairs and artifact evaluation chairs to maximize openness and avoiding reinventing the wheel; ensure that program committee members are informed about the policies; answer questions of authors and reviewers.

 The text of the policies starts from [OPEN_SCIENCE_POLICIES] and ends and at [/OPEN_SCIENCE_POLICIES].